Reflection positivity and invertible topological phases: Unitarity and Wick rotation

 \subsection{Reflection positivity in Euclidean quantum field theory}

 Positivity of energy in a relativistic quantum field theory also results in an analytic continuation and restriction to Euclidean space, as we review in~\S\ref{subsec:a3.2}.
 Here we focus on the Wick rotation of correlation functions and the Wick rotation of unitarity as manifested in reflection positivity.
 (See~\cite[\S6]{GJ}, \cite[\S2.2]{Kaz} for an account.)
 Let $n$~be the spacetime dimension and $\EE^n$~Euclidean $n$-space.
+In this subsection we restrict to the basic symmetry type~$H_n=SO_n$; we take up general symmetry types in the next subsection (see Remark~\ref{thm:154}).
 Fix an affine hyperplane~$\Pi \subset \EE^n$ and let $\sigma $~denote (affine) reflection about~$\Pi $.
 Let $\sO$~denote an operator, or product of operators, in the quantum theory which is supported in the open half-space~$\Hp$ on one side of~$\Pi $; the reflected operator~$\sigma (\sO)$ has support in the complementary half-space~$\Hm$.
 Let $\langle \sO \rangle\mstrut _{\Hp}\in \sH$ denote the half-space correlation function, which is a vector in the Hilbert space of the theory.
 In a lagrangian field theory it is the functional integral over the half-space~$\Hp$.
 Then the \emph{reflection} part of `reflection positivity' is

 in accordance with~\eqref{eq:6}; see~\eqref{eq:8} for the analog in quantum mechanics.
 The Hilbert space~$\sH$ is associated to~$(\Pi ,\mathfrak{o})$, where $\mathfrak{o}$~is an orientation of the normal line to~$\Pi $, the arrow of time in~\S\ref{subsec:12.2}.
 The reflection~$\sigma $ reverses~$\mathfrak{o}$, and the Hilbert space associated to~$(\Pi ,-\mathfrak{o})$ is the complex conjugate